Guide to Installing Windows on a Chromebook

 Random Thoughts

-I later sold it; the buyer said they needed it for screen testing.
+I later sold it; the buyer said they needed it for touch screen testing.
 Hope everything’s going well for them.

 I quite like the Chromebook philosophy — using the cloud and PWAs to achieve PC-like functionality.
 In fact, many pieces of software are starting to develop web versions.
-From what I’ve seen, Xiaohongshu, WeChat File Transfer Assistant, and Douyin all have web apps (even the CET-4/6 exam papers are PWAs), even if they’re essentially just tabs.
+From what I’ve seen, Xiaohongshu, WeChat File Transfer Assistant, and TikTok all have web apps (even the CET-4/6 exam papers are PWAs), even if they’re essentially just tabs.
 The benefit is the ability to accomplish more with lower-end hardware.
 (Despite Chrome’s appalling performance overhead.)
 I even once believed that future personal work devices should be exactly like this — all you need is an internet connection.

 Unfortunately, the countless failures of cloud PCs have already told us that the market for cloud computers is narrow.
 Even in Chromebook’s home country of the US, it faces confrontation from the two traditional players: Windows and macOS.
 ChromeOS almost seems like it’s become the equivalent of those children’s learning tablets.